iamgreggarcia/codesherpa/README.md

 - code interpreter plugin with ChatGPT
   - API for ChatGPT to run and execute code with file persistance and no timeout
 - standalone code interpreter (_**experimental**_).
   - Using OpenAI's [GPT function calling](https://platform.openai.com/docs/guides/gpt/function-calling), I've tried to recreate the experience of the ChatGPT Code Interpreter by using `functions`.
 For many reasons, there is a significant difference between this implementation and the ChatGPT Code Interpreter created by OpenAI.
-It's still very buggy and inconsistent, but I wanted to put it out there in the world anyone interested.
+It's still very buggy and inconsistent, but I wanted to release it for those interested.

 Standalone code interpreter demo: